syagawa/cameyamasan/README.md

 ### Start shooting

 1. Turn on the power of Timer Camera X and Raspberry Pi.
-2. If app is starts, "app start!" on the OLED screen on RPI.
+2. When app is starts, "app start!" is displayed on the OLED screen on RPI.
 3. Raspberry Pi connects Timer Camera X and Timer Camera X starts wi-fi server automatically.
 4. Start shooting.
 5. Press the button up or down to display `stopshoot ?` on the OLED screen and press `key1` to finish shooting.